MiniMax MCP server

 Stats

 The MiniMax Model Context Protocol (MCP) server enables interaction with powerful Text to Speech and video/image generation APIs.
-This server allows MCP clients like Claude Desktop, Cursor, Windsurf, OpenAI Agents and others to generate speech, clone voices, generate videos, images and more.
+It allows MCP clients like Claude Desktop, Cursor, Windsurf, and OpenAI Agents to generate speech, clone voices, create videos and images.

 Prerequisites